quantego/josqp/README.md

 ### Model Builder

-To make model building as easy as possible, jOSQP offers to model variables, constraints, and linear expressions as Java objects.
+jOSQP provides a builder to model variables, constraints, and linear expressions as Java objects.
 Unfortunately, there is no operator overloading in Java, so that use of mathematical operators is not possible.
 Nonetheless, decision variables as well as their bounds, constraint, and objective function can be created in a single line.
 For example, a simple quadratic program such as

 $$
 \begin{align}
-&\min\ &5x + 0.5x^2 + 3y \\
+&\min\ && 5x + 0.5x^2 + 3y \\
-&s.t.\  &2x-y \geq 4 \\
+&s.t.\  && 2x-y \geq 4 \\
-&&&1 \leq  x \leq 3 \\
+& &&1 \leq  x \leq 3 \\
-&&y \leq 5
+& &&y \leq 5
 \end{align}
 $$

-can be expressed by only a few lines of code.
+can be expressed by only a few lines of Java code.

 ```
 var builder = Model.getBuilder();